urbanmedia/helm-chart-releaser-action/README.md

 # helm-chart-releaser-action

-This repository provides a GitHub action for publishing Helm charts to a chart repository using the ***push*** command provided by Helm.
+This repository provides a GitHub action for publishing Helm charts to an OCI-compatible registry.
+Before publishing the charts, the action also creates a Git tag for the current commit.
+The tag is named after the name and version of the chart.
+If the chart template contains changes, but the Chart.yaml version key is not updated, the action skips publishing and takes no action.
+On the other hand, if the Chart.yaml version key is updated, the action creates a Git tag and pushes it to the repository.

+Example:

+Assuming the chart's name is 'test-chart' and the version is '0.1.0', the action will create a git tag named 'test-chart-0.1.0'.

 ## Input values